FAQs

 At Baseline, 21,241 participants were enrolled in the Tracking cohort and 30,097 participants in the Comprehensive cohort for a total of 51,338 CLSA participants.

 The 30-minute Maintaining Contact Questionnaire (MCQ) interviews with additional health-related questions were completed approximately 18 months after the initial Baseline data collection.
-In total, 19,052 Tracking participants and 28,789 Comprehensive participants completed the MCQ.
+19,052 Tracking participants and 28,789 Comprehensive participants completed the MCQ.
 The indicator variable ADM_COMPLETE_MCQ is included in the dataset to indicate those participants who completed the MCQ.

 Please refer to Section 5.3 of the CLSA Protocol, available under the Researchers section of our website.